sjg20/u-boot-concept/doc/develop/trace.rst

 `board_init_f()` when `TRACE_EARLY` is enabled.
 This means that it captures most of the board init process, missing only the early architecture-specific init.
 However, it also misses the entire SPL stage if there is one.
+At present tracing is not supported in SPL.

 U-Boot typically ends with a 'bootm' command which loads and runs an OS.
 There is useful trace data in the execution of that bootm